CMU-17313Q/cmu-17313q-f24-nodebb-f24-NodeBB/UserGuide.md

 1. **For Students:**
    - When viewing a post, look for the estimated reading time displayed at the top right of the post.
    - Use this information to gauge if you can read the content within your available time.
+   - This implementation can be seen when you click on discussion and then click on the post.
+Within the post, you can see the estimated reading time for each of the posts.

 ### Testing
 Automated tests for this feature are located in the `tests/readingTime.test.js` file.
 The tests ensure: